Assylum-Labs/hermis/packages/core/README.md

 - **Wallet Creation & Management**: Create, import, and manage Solana wallets
 - **Transaction Handling**: Sign and send transactions to the Solana network
 - **Network Management**: Easy connection to different Solana networks (Mainnet, Devnet, Testnet)
-- **Minimal Dependencies**: Built with focus on performance and minimal bundlesize
+- **Minimal Dependencies**: Built with focus on performance and minimal bundle size
 - **Framework Agnostic**: Use with any UI framework or backend implementation

 ## 📦 Installation